Home > Blog > Craft > 20 Writing Fellowships for Authors, Journalists and Poets

 20. Emerging Writer Fellowship

-If you’re 18 and up and you have a passion for writing, you meet the criteria to apply to this year-long fellowship created by GrubStreet creative writing center.
+If you’re 18 or older and you have a passion for writing, you meet the criteria to apply to the Emerging Writer Fellowship, a year-long experience created by GrubStreet creative writing center.
 To develop new, exciting voices and eliminate some of the financial barriers to entering the publishing world, the Emerging Writer Fellowship provides three writers tuition-free access to GrubStreet’s classes and conferences.

 Throughout the year, writers will attend seminars, multi-week courses of their choosing and conference sessions to learn more about the craft of writing and the publishing industry.
 Apply with a 500-word personal statement and writing samples.